-- Approximately 2.9 ha are deemed suitable for interment, with spatial allotments of 2.88 m per grave. - A perimeter buffer zone should be imposed as suggested in Appendix 5. - Cremated remains can be disposed of by scattering or shall burial provided that they are at least 2 m from any boundary and there is no potential for them to be transported offsite.
+- Approximately 2.9 ha are deemed suitable for interment, with spatial allotments of 2.88 m per grave. - A perimeter buffer zone should be imposed as suggested in Appendix 5 (see Figure 27 black dashed line). - Cremated remains can be disposed of by scattering or shallow burial provided that they are at least 2 m from any boundary and there is no potential for them to be transported offsite.
 Small drainage works, bunds, drains may be necessary. - An impermeable earthen berm (>1 m high) should be constructed along the western boundary to prevent run-offs from the adjacent site (pig farm) entering the site.
 This will also reduce visibility of the burial area from western approaches. - The cutting on the northern boundary should be remediated. - Partially constructed vaults should be completed. - The highest land on the site (near north-eastern boundary) is presently slated for burial.
-A retaining wall backfilled with free-draining adsorptive materials as recommended in Appendix 5 should be implemented. - Appendix 5 indicates certain areas that should be specifically excluded from interments because of their association with site drainage.
+A retaining wall backfilled with free-draining adsorptive materials as recommended in Appendix 5 should be implemented.

+• Appendix 5 indicates certain areas that should be specifically excluded from interments because of their association with site drainage.
+Areas that are suitable for burial are shown in yellow on Figure 27.